 There will be a lot more light and brightness in your home with bigger windows and glass doors.
 The correct placement on the outer envelope of your house and choosing a more minimalist frame design will also enhance and ensure optimal brightness levels inside.

-When you’re looking to use windows and doors to your optimal advantage in brightening up your space, here are some options to consider.
+When you’re looking to use windows and doors to your maximum advantage in brightening up your space, here are some options to consider.

 Use Windows for Walls